TrellixVulnTeam/hither_U4DF/doc/faq.md

 It is also possible to run jobs against multiple remote compute resources, even in the same pipeline.
-They just all need to belong to a common channel on the kachery-p2p network.
+They just all need to belong to a common channel on the kachery network.

 ### How can I host my own hither compute resource server?